PHOTOS: Living Tree Bridges In A Land Of Clouds

 I asked him what happens to the bridges that are no longer in use.
 He smiled at me and said, "They'll become a part of the forest, my friend."

-A molecular biologist turned photographer, Prasenjeet Yadav focuses on natural history and science stories in Asia.
+A molecular biologist-turned-photographer, Prasenjeet Yadav focuses on natural history and science stories in Asia.
 He now combines his experience in research with his photography skills to popularize ecological and conservation sciences in the wider society.
 He is currently working on a story for National Geographic Magazine on the Indian Himalayas.